adanna21/froggerGame/proposal-template.md

 ## Wireframe

 (Your wireframes go here.
 Preferably two or more)
-You need to have wireframes and a filled-out [project proposal template](./proposal-template.md).
+You need to have wireframes and a filled-out [Wire...frame...s](https://github.com/adanna21/froggerGame/tree/master/assests).

 ## Initial thoughts on game structure